 As a compulsory subject, Home Economics is taught to all pupils in Yrs 8-10.
 They have 1 hour each week.
-At the end of Yr 10 they have a choice to study GCSE Home Economics and GCSE Child Development – for 2 hours 40 mins each week.
+At the end of Yr 10 they have a choice to study GCSE Food and Nutrition (Home Economics) and GCSE Child Development – for 2 hours 40 mins each week.

-At A level we offer Nutrition and Food Science and students can also opt to study Health and Social Care, which is taught by our partner school in Ballyclare, Ballyclare Secondary.
+At A level we offer Nutrition and Food Science and students can also opt to study Health and Social Care.

-As part of our 6th form enrichment programme, we offer the online Level 2 Food Safety in Catering Award, which is accredited by the Chartered Institute of Environmental Health Officers.
+As part of our 6th form enrichment programme, we offer the online Level 2 Food Safety in Catering Award, which is accredited by City and Guilds.

 A 6th form Survival cookery option is also offered to prepare our students for life after school, at university and beyond.